baggiiiie/blog/src/posts/life-is-a-cycle.md

 Upon gaining that level of awareness, I felt like I just woke up from a psychosis.
 I look at myself and do not understand the decisions I've made.
 I stopped fighting against my rational mind that's rationalizing why sleeping 5 more minutes would be a good idea for the moment and even helpful for the day.
 I became aware enough to ignore the reasonings and [submit to discomfort](getting-up-early).

-~~Another mantra that works really well for me is, submit to discomfort, which I wrote about extensively [here](link to GettingUpEarly).
-Stop fighting against yourself.
-Give up on trying to persuade yourself into doing something that you know pretty damn well will not benefit you whatsoever. ~~

 ### Drifting